woochangkang/woochangkang.github.io/_pages/publications.md

 * Kang, Woo Chang and Sunkyung Park.
 Forthcoming.
 "Stuck in an Unequal Society: Wealth Inequality and Pessimistic Prospects on Future Social Mobility in South Korea." *Social Forces*
 * Kang, Woo Chang and BK Song.
 Forthcoming.
 "Making Sense of Heuristics Choice in Nonpartisan Elections: Evidence from South Korea." *Political Behavior*
 * Chang, Hanil and Woo Chang Kang.
-Forthcoming, "The Impact of the 2018 North Korea-United States Summit on South Koreans’ Altruism toward and Trust in North Korean Refugees" *Social Science Journal*,
+Forthcoming, "The Impact of the 2018 North Korea-United States Summit on South Koreans’ Altruism toward and Trust in North Korean Refugees" *Social Science Journal*
 * Kang, Woo Chang and SK Park, "When Do Homeowners Feel the Same as Renters?
 Housing Price Appreciation and Subjective Well-being in South Korea." *Cities*, 2023, Vol 134.
 * Kang, Woo Chang and Jill Sheppard, Feodor Snagovsky and Nicholas Biddle.
 2021.
 "Candidate Sex, Partisanship and Electoral Context in Australia." *Electoral Studies*, 2021, 70:102273
 * Snagovsky, Feodor, Woo Chang Kang Jill Sheppard and Nicholas Biddle.
 2020.
 "The Impact of Descriptive Representation on External Efficacy in Australia." *Australian Journal of Political Science*, 2020, 55(4): 378-398